anyshake/homepage/docs/anyshake-observer/configuration-tool.md

 ### Location

 This field specifies the fallback coordinates of your station, including **latitude**, **longitude**, and **elevation**.
-These values will be used only if GNSS data is unavailable—once GNSS becomes available, this field will be automatically overridden.
+These values will be used only if GNSS data is unavailable — once GNSS becomes available, this field will be automatically overridden.

 In AnyShake Observer, precise location data is shown only to users with administrator privileges.
 For regular users, coordinates are intentionally obfuscated to protect privacy.
 Therefore, you can confidently enter accurate site information.